 Thank you for your interest in hosting a School Supply Drive!
 Since 1995, the Kids In Need Foundation has provided kids from low-income schools with the supplies needed to participate and engage in the classroom.
 You can help, too!

-Identify supporters and create a communication plan.
+Who will you invite to participate?
 Engage the corporations, businesses, and individuals in your community who will help promote and support your project.
 Share details about your drive in your social media spaces.
 Issue a press release about your drive and follow up with local media about running your story.
 Create signs and posters to promote your drive.

 Collect what students need most.
 Kids In Need Foundation is delighted to accept all new school supplies; according to teachers, crayons, glue sticks, markers, notebooks, pencils, and pens are what they need most.
 Please avoid any used school supplies or items that have offensive words, artwork or symbols on the packaging or surface.

-Get people involved!
+Try a friendly competition!
 Create competitions among businesses, departments, and individuals to see who can collect the most supplies.

 Ship or deliver your collected supplies.
 When your supply drive is complete, simply click here to complete a supply drive donation form.
 On the form you will see two options for delivering your supplies to students: